t2ne/energy-guardian/README.md

 A dynamic 2D action game built with Phaser 3 where players collect renewable energy while avoiding obstacles.
 Take on the role of an Energy Guardian and help restore the environment across multiple challenging levels.

+## 📍 Website

+This project can also be played in my website: https://t8ne.github.io/phaser/

 ## 🌟 Features

 - **Multiple Levels**: Progress through 4 unique environments with increasing difficulty